Visiting Guimar Beyond the Pyramids – Volcanic Paths, Hidden Beaches & Local Life

 Go Hiking to Las Ventanas de Guimar

 I consider myself a good hiker who can endure various terrains and conditions while hiking.
-I hiked high peaks in the Alps, Tatra Mountains, to Bobotov Kuk hike in the Balkans, but when I went along the Las Ventanas route, it made me so uncomfortable that I changed my mind right away and went to the beach instead.
+I hiked high peaks in the Alps and Tatra Mountains, but when I went along the Las Ventanas route, it made me so uncomfortable that I changed my mind right away and went to the beach instead.

 View this post on Instagram

-The hike is very difficult (even though on Instagram photo it looks the opposite) but if you are used to challenging hikes, you can do this one which will guide you through a canal of 10 tunnels a few of which have natural “windows” (ventanas) opening up breathtaking views through these rocky apertures.
+This hike is very difficult, even though photos on Instagram may make it look much easier.
+But if you are used to challenging routes, this one takes you along a canal through 10 tunnels, a few of which have natural “windows” (ventanas) opening up striking views through the rock.

-The trail begins at the end of a small asphalt road called Pista de Anocheza, which branches off from TF-28 in Ladera Güímar.
+Trail begins at the end of a small asphalt road called Pista de Anocheza, which branches off from TF-28 in Ladera Guimar.
 If you have an off-road vehicle, you can drive a bit further along this road.

-Take a Scenic TF-523 Road to Teide National Park
+Take the Scenic TF-523 Road to Teide National Park

-Also, there are a few wineries along the way and the most famous one is Bodega Comarcal Valle where you can do some tasting along with purchasing local wines.
-The exact location (and reviews) of the winery are here.
+Also, there are a few wineries along the way and the most famous one is Bodega Comarcal Valle, where you can do some tasting along with purchasing local wines.
+The exact location (and reviews) of the winery is here.

 When we drove this road, it happened to be after the many weeks of bad fires that were raging in Tenerife.
 So the scenery looked like foliage (that was the reason we went, originally thinking there was fall in the mountains).